BACP Counselling & Psychotherapy

 She is currently attending doctorate-level professional training in Counselling Psychology at Glasgow Caledonian University.
 This will provide her with comprehensive and multi-theoretical training across all core areas of counselling psychology practice, as well as a strong grounding in academic research.

-Louise has volunteered as a counsellor at a GP surgery, a generic counselling service and a trauma-focused counselling service for the last year.
+Louise has volunteered as a counsellor at a GP surgery, several generic counselling services and a trauma-focused counselling service for the last three years.
 She has experience working with individuals across the life span, with mental health issues and psychological distress.

 Louise qualified in 2020 as a psychotherapist and is registered with the BACP to practice in the UK.
 Louise's practise encompasses working with adults and older adults suffering from many psychological problems, providing a confidential and ethical counselling service.